Welcome to HiddenSongs.com!

 How to use this site

-The listings on this site are organized by artist (first name/last name).
-For example, the artist Sheryl Crow appears in the Ss.
-The Beatles appear in the Ts.
+The listings on this site are organized by artist (last name/first name).
+For example, the artist Sheryl Crow appears in the Cs.
+The Beatles appear in the Bs.
 However, if you are looking for a specific artist, album, or song it would be easier to use the search function at the bottom of each page.

 Each listing tells the artist, album, hidden song title, any special information such as what the song is about, and directions on how to access the track.